simeononsecurity/simeononsecurity.ch/content/articles/building-a-cyber-resilient-infrastructure-best-practices-for-disaster-recovery/index.en.md

 **Building a Cyber Resilient Infrastructure: Best Practices for Disaster Recovery Planning**

 In today's digital age, businesses rely heavily on their IT infrastructure to conduct operations.
-However, with the increasing frequency and sophistication of cyber attacks, it is essential to have a **disaster recovery plan (DRP)** in place to ensure business continuity.
+However, with the increasing frequency and sophistication of cyber attacks, you need to have a **disaster recovery plan (DRP)** in place to ensure business continuity.
 A DRP is a set of policies and procedures that outline how an organization will recover its critical IT infrastructure and operations in the event of a natural disaster, cyber attack, or any other disruption.

 ## Understanding Cyber Resilience